 In the Fall 2015, Jucan was the Brown/Wheaton Faculty Fellow in Theatre and Dance at Wheaton College (Norton, MA).
 She is currently guest researcher at the Vilém Flusser Archive at the Berlin University of the Arts.

-Ioana furthers her theoretical investigations through interdisciplinary performance-making activities.
-She combines traditional and experimental artistic methods in her exploration of performance as a site for the creation and transmission of knowledge and as a story-telling device.
-She is an alumna of the Watermill Summer Program 2011 under the artistic direction of Robert Wilson and has worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC) and as intern for Ads (P.S.122, NYC).
-Ioana is also the co-founder and artistic director of the Listening LabOratory performance group associated with Brown University.
+Jucan interweaves her theoretical investigations with interdisciplinary performance-making activities.
+In recent years, these activities have focused on the specificity of the medium of theatre and experiments in expanding its possibilities – on both the stage and the page – through installation work.
+Jucan is an alumna of the Watermill Summer Program under the artistic direction of Robert Wilson and worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC).
+She is also the co-founder and artistic director of the Listening LabOratory performance group.

-Ioana holds dual B.A.s in Theatre Arts & Performance Studies and Modern Culture & Media (with double honors, magna cum laude, Phi Beta Kappa) from Brown University.
+Jucan holds an M.A. in Philosophy (thesis title: “Finding Meaning in the Modern World: An Approach Through Max Weber and Martin Heidegger”) and dual B.A.s in Theatre Arts & Performance Studies and Modern Culture & Media (with double honors, magna cum laude, Phi Beta Kappa) from Brown University.